elutins/personal_homepage/README.md

 [Building a Machine Learning model to forecast cycle time](https://insights.pinpoint.com/building-a-machine-learning-model-to-forecast-cycle-time): Trying to replace arbitrary story points; with an emphasis on model explanation

+[DBSCAN: What is it?
+When to use it?
+How to use it](https://elutins.medium.com/dbscan-what-is-it-when-to-use-it-how-to-use-it-8bd506293818): Deep dive into DBSCAN algorithm with sample code and use case from Netflix

 [Tailoring Data Models to Client Demands and Behavior](https://insights.pinpoint.com/tailoring-data-models-client-demands-and-behavior):
 Pros & Cons of customer specific and global models